 ArborGen Holdings (formerly Rubicon) is an NZX-listed investment company.
 Its subsidiary ArborGen is the world’s largest integrated developer, commercial manufacturer and supplier of advanced forestry seedlings with operations in the US, Brazil and Australasia.

-The economic growth outlook in each of its core countries (the US, Brazil, New Zealand and Australia) is either good or improving, according to OECD data.
-Consequently, the primary end-markets served by its plantation forestry customer base (construction and the pulp and paper industries) are in a positive cyclical phase.
+Prior to the COVID-19 outbreak, the economic growth outlook in each of its core countries, the US, Brazil, New Zealand and Australia, was either good or improving, according to OECD data.
+At this point, the primary end-markets served by its plantation forestry customer base (ie construction and the pulp and paper industries) were in a positive cyclical phase.